tfemby/RPI_USB_Gadgets/README.md

 enp1s0f0u4  ethernet  disconnected            --
 ```

-Now we know that `enp1s0f0u4` is the name of the usb interface on the host. `enp5s0` is the name of the
+Now we know that:

+- `enp1s0f0u4` is the name of the usb interface on the host
-ethernet port on the host as well.
-Take note of both of these as the names of both will be required
+- `enp5s0` is the name of the ethernet port on the host

+Take note of both of these as the names of both will be required when we "connect" these interfaces into
-when we "connect" these interfaces into the bridge.
+the bridge.

-Speaking of the bridge, we will create a bridge named, `bridge0`.
+Let's now create a bridge named, `bridge0`.

 ```console
 user@pc:~/ $ nmcli connection add type bridge con-name bridge0 ifname bridge0